-Applicants must meet the Eligibility Requirements below to qualify for an apartment.
-Residents pay 30% of their adjusted income for rent.
-Included with the rent is heat and water.
+Applicants must meet the Eligibility Requirements below which are set by HUD to qualify for an apartment.Residents pay 30% of their adjusted income for rent.
+Included with rent is heat and water.

-Eligibility Requirements - please refer to the Tenant Selection Plan for details.
+Eligibility Requirements-please refer to the Tenant Selection Plan for details.